 - Audio headsets so you can always hear your guide

 Know Before You Go

 The tour begins at 10 AM in with the Colosseum tour.
 After the Colosseum tour, you will break for lunch.
 The second leg of the tour begins at 3:30 PM.
 The duration of the tour is 8 hours (including the lunch break).
+Guided tours of Colosseum and Rome last 3 hours and 2.5 hours respectively, with a break in between.
+No transfer is provided.
 Please arrive at the respective meeting points at least 15 minutes prior to your tour.